fusioncharts/dev_centre_docs/getting-started/react/setting-data-source-using-url-in-react.md

   document.getElementById('root'),
 );
 ```

+The initial steps to render the chart is same as [Create your First Chart]({% site.baseurl %}/getting-started/react/your-first-chart-using-react#render-the-chart-5).
+To set the datasource using URL:

+* The value of the `dataFormat` has been set to **jsonurl**.

+* A static URL has been set to `dataSource` to render the above chart.

 > When rendering your charts locally (without a web server, even if on the localhost), you will not be able to load data from XML or JSON files present on your hard-drive.
 This is due to security restrictions enforced by most modern browsers.